What a difference eight years make!

 To counterbalance that negativity, here’s one final point ...

 I’m proud of our research staff — they’re open to unrelenting criticism from our reviewers, they’re fun to work with, and they care about helping people.
 But while our staff is great, and our research is sound, the tech behind our website was mediocre for many years.
 And that might be part of the reason why more people don’t know about Examine.com.
 So we’ve implemented a cleaner, faster redesign, and we’re now moving on to step two of our evolution: filling in some research gaps and making the site easier to read (with more-informative summaries, more graphics, and more practical takeaways).
-And to celebrate our anniversary, we're having a quick sale until tomorrow night (with up to 50% off).

 Everyone should know about Examine.com — it’s the only 100% independent database of nutrition and supplementation studies, and … well, it’s kind of awesome.
 We’ve gotten many emails about how our objective analyses have helped people’s health and well-being.
 But our job isn’t just to do the research; we also have to make the research accessible, and for that, our writing must be clear and precise, and our website must be pleasant and easy to use.
 We’re on it!